SailaNamai/pocket-gamemaster/readme.md

 - **Text based, LLM powered:**
 Pretty self-explanatory.
 The LLM is "abliterated" - meaning you should never see:
 "As an LLM I'm not able to continue this conversation."

+- **Curated:**
+We have a GameMaster analyze attempted player actions for its outcome (success/failure, effect...)
+That result is then passed to the "writer" persona to generate new text.

 - **Human-like memory:**
 When we continue the story we feed the LLM as much context as possible: